otavio-hbf/otavio-hbf/README.md

 Federal University of Pernambuco (Brazil)

 **I currently working on:**

-5G OpenRAN 📡 Intelligent Orcherstrator 🧠💻 at the Networking and Telecommunications Research Group
+Agentic AI at CAIXA

 **I have also worked on:**

-Quantum Natural Language Processing 💭⚛️ at CEERMA-UFPE
+5G OpenRAN 📡 Intelligent Orcherstrator 🧠💻 at the Networking and Telecommunications Research Group Quantum Natural Language Processing 💭⚛️ at CEERMA-UFPE

 **My stats:**